 By Joanna Nesbit

 When Lisa Wood’s twin sons, Andrew and Nathaniel, began their college search process, they learned about co-op programs and quickly began to zero in on them.
-Both boys were interested in engineering, and Lisa knew that universities with co-op programs could give them a leg up when it came time to realize the ultimate goal: full-time employment after college.
+Both boys were interested in engineering.
+Lisa knew that universities with co-op programs could give them a leg up when it came time to realize the ultimate goal: full-time employment after college.

 Experiential Learning in College

-Co-ops are one form of experiential learning in college—hands-on learning outside the classroom—that colleges and universities may offer to help students make connections between a field of study and future employment opportunities.
-Many co-ops are structured around engineering or technical degrees, but universities sometimes offer co-ops for other majors as well.job search, explains Danielle Dimhoff, associate director of BGSU’s career center.
+Co-op programss are one form of experiential learning in college—hands-on learning outside the classroom—that colleges and universities may offer to help students make connections between a field of study and future employment opportunities.
+Many co-op opportunities are structured around engineering or technical degrees.
+But universities sometimes offer co-ops for other majors as well.job search, explains Danielle Dimhoff, associate director of BGSU’s career center.

 What is a co-op?

-Co-ops provide students with real-world job experience by giving them the opportunity to apply their classroom learning to a semester (or more) of meaningful work with an employer in their field of study.
-The work is almost always paid—often well above minimum wage—and a student can gain valuable skills and experience, making them a more attractive candidate to employers.
+Co-ops provide students with real-world job experience.
+Students apply their classroom learning to a semester of meaningful work with an employer in their field of study.
+The work is almost always paid—often well above minimum wage.
+And a student can gain valuable skills and experience, making them a more attractive candidate to employers.

 Employers like the co-op model because it’s a cost-effective recruiting strategy.
-It enables companies to identify entry-level talent early on, says Mariah Short, HR coordinator of Keller Logistics Group, a full-service logistics company that partners with BGSU.
-“Co-ops give employers the opportunity to guide and evaluate talent,” she says—making them a win for both student and company.
+Companies can identify entry-level talent early on, says Mariah Short, HR coordinator of Keller Logistics Group, a full-service logistics company that partners with BGSU.
+“Co-ops give employers the opportunity to guide and evaluate talent,” she says.
+It’s a win for both student and company.

 How do co-ops work?

 Students attend campus classes full time during their first year.
 Details may vary by school, but beginning sophomore year, they may alternate semesters of study with full-time work experience.
 This can be in business, industry, government, healthcare, or even finance.
 At BGSU, for example, co-op employers include Amazon, Adobe, Cisco, ProMedica, and JP Morgan, just to name a few.